ukncsc/lme/docs/upgrading.md

 ![Task Response](task.png)

-This ID can then be used to monitor the status of the task, and ensure it has completed succesfully before moving on to the next step.
+This ID can then be used to monitor the status of the task, and ensure it has completed successfully before moving on to the next step.
 This can be done by making the below request, substituting in the task ID which you recieved in response to the previous step:

 ![Task Status](task-status.png)